 Even if the trainer painstakingly added 500 tags to the video, those tags would still only help employees find the starting point of the recording.
 In most cases, your people don’t want to watch training videos in their entirety.
 Instead, they’re looking for precise moments in the video that contain insights on a particular topic.
 With traditional video search, the only solution is to click randomly through the timeline or take the time to watch the full recording.

 These inefficiencies in search reduce the value of your e-learning initiatives because they prevent employees from using video as a just-in-time learning resource.

 Fortunately, video search has made tremendous advances in the past few years, and these advances have become standard in many video CMSs.
-Modern video search engines enable employees to find any word spoken or shown on-screen within any video and then instantly fast-forward to that precise moment.
+AI-powered video search engines enable employees to find any word spoken or shown on-screen within any video and then instantly fast-forward to that precise moment.

 Under the hood, these video search engines are powered by machine learning.
 Specifically, two technologies analyze video content to create a search index: automatic speech recognition works to recognize words spoken by your instructors, and optical character recognition discerns the words presented onscreen.
 These technologies are trained with massive data sets and deep-learning algorithms to identify individual words and phrases, which are then time-stamped and added to the search index.

 The result?
 By converting speech and on-screen content into a timeline of text, these search engines make video content as discoverable as documents or email.